Chapter 15: Cheminformatics with RDKit#

 [(1, 'S')]

 Our pent-3-en-2-ol isomer above has an S stereocenter.
-Being that pent-3-en-2-ol has only one stereocenter, it is not difficult to determine which atom has the stereochemistry, but if there are multiple chiral centers, it can get confusing.
-To see the atom indices and stereochemistry labels on the molecule, this can be turned on (or off using False) by the following code.
+Being that pent-3-en-2-ol has only one chiral center, it is not difficult to determine which atom has the stereochemistry, but if there are multiple chiral centers, it can get confusing.
+To see the atom indices and stereochemistry labels on the molecule, this can be enabled (or disabled using False) by the following code.

 IPythonConsole.drawOptions.addAtomIndices = True